 -osmosis: this is a natural process through which oxygen molecules pass through the tire shell.
 This is a rather slow process but it can still lead to low tire pressure if levels are not regularly adjusted;

 -weather changes: underinflation can occur when temperatures cool down.
-This is explained by the fact that air molecules compress when the weather cools.
+This is explained by air molecules compressing when the weather cools.
 This leads to tire pressure drop;

 -certain tire damages that could lead to air leakage.
 For example, the valve stem cap could be defective which leads to gradual but constant air loss.
 Often, it could be about tire sidewall damage which could also be a premise for pressure deficiency.